 Robinson Bradshaw's Government Relations team partners with clients encountering statutory or regulatory issues on city, county, regional and state levels.
 We leverage our bipartisan relationships with officials and influencers to address and solve problems related to legislative, executive and regulatory affairs.

 Our clients can expect tailored, strategic plans to meet their business needs, and this constituent service is an extension of that commitment.
-The government relations team is led by Director of Public Affairs Bob Morgan, who brings to bear his extensive network and decades of experience as former CEO of the Charlotte Chamber of Commerce.
-Other team members have served in various leadership positions in city and state governments and civic organizations, including as mayor of Charlotte.
+Our team members have served in various leadership positions in city and state governments and civic organizations, including as mayor of Charlotte.

 Our services include: